-If a student attends fewer than 75 percent of the class days or does not complete the principalapproved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
+If a student attends fewer than 75 percent of the class days or does not complete the principal-approved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
 [See policy FEC for more information.]

 With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
-To determine whether there were extenuating circumstances for any absences, the attendance committee will use the following guidelines:
+To determine whether there were extenuating circumstances for any absences, the attendance committee will consider: